Work at the WEC

-- Take initiative to approach a student in a caring, respectful manner when a student frequents the WEC and is struggling to ask for help.
+- Take initiative to approach a client in a caring, respectful manner when the client is struggling to ask for help.

-- Confidently communicate the goals, activities, and resources at the Wellness Education Centre through impromptu tours of the WEC
+- Confidently communicate the goals, activities, and resources at the Wellness Education Centre through leading impromptu tours of the WEC and answering email inquiries.

 - When not actively helping clients, assist staff members working in other areas.

-- Promote the WEC on campus and via social media.
+- Promote the Wellness Education Centre on campus and via social media

 - Receive training to deliver wellness presentations and workshops